 The healing principles of Reiki include a way of life that is in harmony and at peace with oneself, the world and all living things.
 It’s vital that the practitioner abides by this way of being and has their own personal Reiki practice.

-A session of Reiki follows a ritual of prayer, focused intention and healing through a set of hand movements to transfer ‘universal life force’/ ‘energy’/ ‘divine flow’ from the practitioner to the client.
+A session follows a ritual of prayer, focused intention and healing through a set of hand movements to transfer ‘universal life force’/ ‘energy’/ ‘divine flow’ from the practitioner to the client.
 The intention is always set to the client’s greatest good.
 Healing energy will always flow where it is needed most.

 What are the side effects?